About Village Planning

 - Footpath from the wharf to the Diamond Harbour beach, linking to the path to the shops reducing pedestrian traffic on the wharf road.

-Cost estimates for roading related improvements can be found here.
 The Concept Plan is conceptual and not a fixed blueprint.
 It will be used to ask for works to be incorporated into the next Council five-year plan.
 Any works chosen for implementation will then have to be included in a Council annual plan, the community consulted and necessary consents obtained.

 The Community Association will be presenting the Concept Plan to the Community Board on 22 May.
 We are looking for your feedback now, to assist with final revisions.
 Please add your comments below on the draft concept plan by 1 May.
 We will send all these comments to the CCC planners on 5 May once we have compiled them.